-In December 2022, the median listing home price in San Diego County was $849,900, trending up 7.7% year-over-year, according to Realtor.com.
+In November 2023, the median listing home price in San Diego County was $949,900, trending up 10.3% year-over-year, according to Realtor.com.

 A study from LendingTree ranks the San Diego metropolitan area (which includes all of San Diego County) 4th highest in the nation for average housing down payment at $98,598, trailing only San Jose, San Francisco and Los Angeles, respectively.
-San Diego is also listed as one of the metros where down payments are the least affordable relative to income.

-These are some of the many reasons that Mark Stuart, President and CEO of San Diego Foundation (SDF), called affordable housing our region’s “new epidemic” at the San Diego County-City Joint Housing Summit in October 2022.
+These are some of the reasons that Mark Stuart, President and CEO of San Diego Foundation (SDF), called affordable housing our region’s “new epidemic” at the San Diego County-City Joint Housing Summit in October 2022.

 “As our region began to emerge from the worst days of [the COVID-19] pandemic, it became very clear that we are now faced by an even more excruciating epidemic that challenges our region in so many ways,” Stuart said.
 “This man-made plague is the incredible lack of housing affordability and access throughout every corner of our county.”